 - A reference to the previous block in the form of that block's cryptographic hash

-- A nonce (a number used in Proof of Work — explained below)
+- A nonce (a number used in Proof of Work mining -- explained below)

-- Its own hash, computed from all the above
+- The block's own hash, computed from all the above

-The cryptographic link between blocks is what creates the 'chain.'
+The cryptographic link between blocks is what creates the "chain."
 Block 500 contains the hash of Block 499.
 Block 501 contains the hash of Block 500.
-If an attacker modifies a transaction in Block 499, the hash of Block 499 changes, which invalidates the hash reference in Block 500, which invalidates Block 501, and so on.
-Every block after the altered block is now invalid.
-Fixing this requires recomputing all subsequent blocks.
+If an attacker modifies a transaction in Block 499, the hash of Block 499 changes, which invalidates the hash reference in Block 500, which invalidates Block 501, and so on through every subsequent block.

 The Distributed Network

-When a new block is added, it propagates across the network and each node adds it to their copy.
-This distribution is what makes the ledger censorship-resistant: there is no single server to shut down or compromise.
+When a new block is added, it propagates across the network through a gossip protocol, and each node verifies and adds it to their copy.
+This distribution is what makes the ledger censorship-resistant: there is no single server to shut down, no single point of failure, and no single entity that can unilaterally modify the record.

 Consensus Mechanisms